Xilinx/xup_aie_training/docs/matmult_explained.md

 }
 ```

 The shape MxKxN is 4,8,8 which means that the tile size for matrix A is 4x8 and for matrix B is 8x8.
-This means that the order in which data should be sent to the kernels is as follow:
+This means that the order in which data should be sent to the kernels is the same as the matrices we are using:

 ![Matrix Multiplication int16](images/matmult_lab/matmul_int8_tiling.png)